 Covers fees and a stipend for four years

-We are not currently accepting applications.
-The next call for PhD applications will be made in December 2019, for entry in September 2020.
+We do not accept applications currently.
+The next call for PhD applications will be in December 2019, for academic year 2020-2021.

 Why apply to the AIM Programme?

 - Extensive choice of projects, drawing on a supervisory team of over 30 academics

 - Access to cutting-edge facilities and expertise in artificial intelligence (AI) and music/audio technology